reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ## How Browsers Implement Cross-Origin Request

 Browsers implement the Cross-Origin Resource Sharing standard by exchanging a set of headers with the server.
-Based on the header values returned from the server, the browser provides access the server response or blocks access with a CORS error.
+Based on the header values returned from the server, the browser provides access to the server response or blocks access with a CORS error.

-### Origin Header sent by Browser and Access-Control-Allow-Origin Header Sent by Server
+### Important CORS Headers
-The browser sending an `Origin` header with the request for cross-origin requests sent to the server.
+The browser sends an `Origin` header with the request for cross-origin requests sent to the server.
 To serve the cross-origin request, the server needs to send back an `Access-Control-Allow-Origin` header in the response.

 The browser checks the value of the `Access-Control-Allow-Origin` header in the response and renders the response only if the value of the `Access-Control-Allow-Origin` header is the same as the `Origin` header sent in the request or a matching wild card ranging from `*` for all origins to partial matches with the source origin.